will-darwinit/silvanohirtie/README.md

 ## ❓ About
 This tool let your server's users to get accounts through a secure and advanced system.

-## V4 Changelog
+## Cooming soon: V4
+Little update will be introduced:
-Little update introduced, now instead of adding just one account, you can upload a txt file with some accounts and bulkupdate the service.
+- Now instead of adding just one account, you can upload a txt file with some accounts and bulkupdate the service.
+- Style Remade

 ## V3 Changelog
 V3 is the biggest update this bot ever had.